zcaceres/MPC/Student-Handbook/StudentHandbook.md

 30 minutes - Sprint.
 Write about anything, including your MPC work if you wish.
 No talking.
 No phones.
 No distractions.
 45 minutes - Prepare for publication, editing, peer review.
 Time to talk to the tutor one on one, to peer review, and edit.

+These time blocks are organized using the Writer's Studio canvas.

-<b>At the end of each Writer's Workshop, you will publish your work on Medium.</b>
+<b>At the end of each Writer's Workshop, you must publish your work on Medium.</b>

 ###Publication Requirements
 Publishing your work from Bootcamp is mandatory.
 At the end of each Writer's Workshop, you click publish.
-Your book review for each subject will also be published.
+Your written assignments for each subject will also be published.

 All students in Bootcamp must publish. <b>There are no exceptions.</b>